vygr/ChrysaLisp/docs/CONDITIONALS.md

 Here if `a` is true then return `nil` else return `t`.
 So a simple logical not.

-It is possible to evaluate a test and bind the result to a symbol that is then used in the remaining clauses !
+It is possible to evaluate a test and bind the result to a symbol that's then used in the remaining clauses !
 These are not static tests based on the value of the symbols used at the entry to the `(cond ...)` !